vitringr/vault/nodes/Vector.md

 ## Interpretation

-#wip

-**Abstraction**: Vectors are a versatile abstraction.
-Depending on the context, vectors can describe various information.
+**Abstraction**: Vectors are a versatile abstraction, capable of describing various types of information, with their meaning defined by context.

-**Multidimensional**: Vectors represent multidimensional quantities that cannot be described by a single [[Scalar]] alone.
+**Multidimensional**: Vectors represent multidimensional quantities that cannot be fully described by a single [[Scalar]] alone.

 For example the vector `<5, 60>` can be used to represent: